-The Idiopathic Inflammatory Myopathies (IIM) (we refer to as simply myositis) is an overall category with several types.
+The inflammatory myopathies are a group of diseases that involve chronic muscle inflammation, muscle weakness, and, in some cases, muscle pain.
 These include Dermatomyositis, Polymyositis, Inclusion body myositis, the juvenile forms of poly – and – dermatomyositis, and necrotizing autoimmune myopathy.

 What Causes Myositis?

-While there are some known causes of myositis such as medications, toxins, infections, electrolyte level imbalance, trauma, and thyroid and inherited diseases, many doctors and researchers believe the majority of Myositis (the idiopathic inflammatory myopathies) cases are caused by a misguided immune system response, or autoimmune disease.
+While there are some known causes of myositis such as medications, toxins, infections, electrolyte level imbalance, trauma, and thyroid and inherited diseases, many doctors and researchers believe the majority of Myositis (the idiopathic inflammatory myopathies) cases are caused by a misguided immune system response called an autoimmune disease.
 The immune system normally fights infections, but for often unknown reasons in autoimmune diseases, the immune system wages an attack on the body’s own normal, healthy tissues.

 The short answer is yes, Myositis may cause pain.
 According to the latest statistics, about 40% of U.S. Myositis patients experience pain.